As the former CEO of Kred, I am often asked …

 Taking each key difference and expanding

-1. Real time – we’ve had access to the Twitter firehose since November 2008 via our partnership with Twitter (we are one of the handful of companies around the world that have a direct connection to the firehose, and as such we don’t go via a 3rd party).
+1. Real time – Kred has had access to the Twitter firehose since November 2008 via a partnership with Twitter (one of the handful of companies around the world that have a direct connection to the firehose, and as such they don’t go via a 3rd party).

-This means that we’ve built a platform that can handle tweets in real time.
+This means that they have built a platform that can handle tweets in real time.

-As such we update Kred scores every 1/2 second and your updated score and the Tweet / Facebook post that generated that score is always available on your live Kred activity statement – like a frequent flyer statement for influence.
+As such Kred scores are updated every 1/2 second and your updated score and the Tweet / Facebook post that generated that score is always available on your live Kred activity statement – like a frequent flyer statement for influence.
 Other platforms update scores on a daily or weekly basis.

-2. Fully transparent – having a live activity statement is just part of our desire to be fully transparent.
-If you can see how the score goes up or down and what drives that action, then we think you will have much more confidence in your score and our platform.
+2. Fully transparent – having a live activity statement is just part of the desire to be fully transparent.
+If you can see how the score goes up or down and what drives that action, then I think you will have much more confidence in your score and the platform.

-We also publish the full set of rules, points, curves etc on our Kred Rules page.
+Kred also publishes the full set of rules, points, curves etc on our Kred Rules page.
 Does your preferred influence platform do this?
-We’ve had this page live since we launched and we update it as we add new networks to the platform.
+Kred has had this page live since launch and it is updated when new networks are added to the platform.

-As a company we also have a fully transparent approach.
-We try and answer every tweet to @kred and you will find me responding directly to tweets, DMs and also making ourselves available for interviews with bloggers and the press.
-If you’d like to interview me for an article or post, my direct contact details are at http://lc.tl/c
+As a company Kred has a fully transparent approach.
+They try and answer every tweet to @kred and when I was CEO you could find me responding directly to tweets, DMs and also making myself available for interviews with bloggers and the press.
+If you’d like to interview me for an article or post, my direct contact details are at grill.im

 3. Community focus – other platforms look at “topics”, and I’ve heard anecdotally of people being told they are influential in “cheese” or “prison”.
 In fact I have been influential in “Thomas Power” for over a year now.
 These topics can also be bombed – making them hard to believe as a reliable indication of what area you are influential in.

-Having developed these communities (and we can further refine these for brands based on market segments, demographics and location), we then look at where you have influence.
+Having developed these communities (and we can further refine these for brands based on market segments, demographics and location), Kred then looks at where you have influence.

 A quick peek at my Kredentials shows which communities I influence.
 As you click on each of these communities, you will see my scores change.
 Clearly I will have a different level of influence in different communities.